ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `ffuz` - A fast web fuzzer written in Go.

 `flask-unsign` - a powerful tool used to decode, verify, sign, and even brute-force Flask session cookies.

+`FTK Imager` - This forensic imaging tool offers a comprehensive approach to disk imaging.
+It supports various media types, such as hard drives, CDs, DVDs, and USB drives.
+Some of its functionalities allow data previewing and provide multiple output formats.

 `gef` - a set of commands for x86/64, ARM, MIPS, PowerPC and SPARC to assist exploit developers and reverse-engineers when using old school GDB.